 starting with cereals, vegetables and fruits, followed by protein-rich foods

-- We have a list here which modifies the verb “are to be introduced”, telling us how the UK government will gradually introduce weaning foods.
+- We have a list here which modifies the verb “are to be introduced”, telling us how the weaning foods are to be introduced.

 - First cereals, then vegetables and fruits and then protein-rich foods.